 The Transmit Capability subfield is set to 1 by a STA to indicate that it supports the transmission of eBCS.
 This subfield is set to 0 to indicate that there is no support for the transmission of eBCS.

 The Receive Capability subfield is set to 1 by a STA to indicate that it supports the reception of eBCS.
 This subfield is set to 0 to indicate that there is no support for the reception of eBCS.
+When the Enhanced Broadcast Services ANQP-element is transmitted by a non-AP STA, this bit set to 1 indicates that the information in the Enhanced Broadcast Services Tuples refers to eBCS being received by the non-AP STA.

 The Service Advertisement subfield is set to 1 by a STA to indicate that the Enhanced Broadcast Services Tuples subfield contains information about the eBCS(s) transmitted by the STA.
 This subfield is set to 0 to indicate that there are no Enhanced Broadcast Services Tuples subfields at the time of transmission from the STA.